ThomWright/ThomWright.github.io/_posts/2022-05-10-choosing-data-structures.md

 }
 ```

 Is our final choice an efficient data structure?
 Yes!
 Both of the operations we want to perform are `O(1)`.
 Does this matter?
 Well, not really, but I don’t think it’s a coincidence.
 When a data structure is designed to be efficient for an operation, the API is also likely to be designed to be simple to use.
-Looking up a value in a map is generally simpler than iterating through to find a value in a list.
+Looking up a value in a map is generally simpler than iterating through a list to find a value.

+Often choosing an appropriate data structure can be the difference between code which is difficult to both write and read, and code which seems almost trivial.

 ## Further reading